 Al Shamsi entered university keen to step out of her comfort zone.
 Although creative writing had been a passion of hers since high school, in her first year at NYU Abu Dhabi, she found herself dazzled by the novelties of the film department.
 Being a curious learner with many interests, Al Shamsi almost majored in film, she also considered majoring in social research and public policy.
 In her second year, however, she decided to stay with what was dearest to her — creative writing.

 The time she spent exploring the different departments was valuable, as it revealed their interdisciplinarity.
 “When I was in my literature classes we always brought up cinema, we always brought up politics, obviously, we always brought up society.
 And right now my masters program is all about literature and modernity.”

 I think that with a lot of things, we always want ourselves to find the perfect opportunities that we are so well-tailored for, like, ‘Yes, I'm perfect for this.’
 And we expect them to fall into our email inbox, for us to easily find it.
 But the truth is… if you really want it, and if you can rationalize finding a way in, you will.

 During her study away she also interned at the Ugly Duckling Presse, an independent publishing house which she first visited as a volunteer.
-That first day, after a subtle inquiry she was told that the press was not looking for interns at the time.
+That first day after a subtle inquiry, she was told they were not looking for interns at the time.
 Yet, the same week Al Shamsi sent them her resume, and by the end of it she found herself interning at the publishing house.

 NYUAD always pushes you to figure those interests out, to take personal initiative, do your research, and find out why this area is interesting… If I had come from any other university, and I came into Master’s, I think I’d be kind of lost… I wouldn't be able to kind of forge my way by myself.